mlr3learners/mlr3learners.lightgbm/README.md

 # Features

-* integrated native CV before the actual model training to find the optimal `nrounds` for the given training data and parameter set
+* integrated native CV before the actual model training to find the optimal `num_iterations` for the given training data and parameter set
 * GPU support

 # Installation